kuhlaid/jocoknow/docs/datasets/10.7910_DVN_SKP9IB/curation_log.md

 ## ToDo items

+- [x] add N values and file size to the dataset files list of the README (just under the file name)
+- [x] add a blurb about the total JoCoHS participation and why this subset is smaller
 - [x] added a method to check that categorical values listed in the metadata are not being used so we can remove them and conserve space
 - [x] change the empty values to -99 and include in the metadata
 - [x] update the user notebook and instructions.md